marisolpalmero/GREEN-bof/GreenCharterProposal.md

 Energy metrics collection and aggregation framework.
    - Candidate documents: draft-lindblad-tlm-philatelist, draft-kll-yang-label-tsdb, draft-cx-opsawg-green-metrics

-Use Cases:
-   - Candidate documents: draft-almprs-sustainability-insights

 **Dependencies and Liaisons**

 The GREEN Energy working group will closely collaborate with:

-   - Other IETF Working Groups that address topics related to power consumption observability and energy efficiency management, such as IVY, OPSAWG, NETMOD WGs.
+   - Other IETF Working Groups that address topics related to power consumption observability and energy efficiency management, such as IVY, OPSAWG, and NETMOD.
    - WGs that might have related work or expertise with defining and standardizing metrics and measurement frameworks (e.g., IPPM and BMWG).
    - Other IRTF Research Groups that provide research inputs and reviews, including PANRG, NMRG.
    - The IAB e-impact program to identify and receive short term metrics related work and to propose longer term problems for further study.